timeteam/timeteam.github.io/_posts/2015-09-30-This-Idea-Must-Die.md

 No fewer that 175 chapters by an eclectic variety of scientists and other academics, novelists and publishers.
 Each was asked to write on a scientific theory that is blocking progress.
 These chapters were apparently first published at the <a href="http://edge.org/"> Edge Foundation</a> web site where much similar material can be found and from which many dozens of new reading directions will emerge.
 As with this book.

-For the cosmologically-inclined, the likes of Lee Smolin, Max Tegmark and David Deutsch are included, but so are Alan Alda and Ian McEwan along with a host unknown to me.
+For the cosmologically-inclined, physicists such as Lee Smolin, Max Tegmark and David Deutsch are included, but so are Alan Alda and Ian McEwan along with a host unknown to me.
+There are economists, biologists, psychologists, and some who are hard to categorise.
 It would be surprising if any single reader knew all the contributors, which gets the volume a big tick.

 Chapters are typically 2-3 pages and very conducive to bed-time reading.